Shipping income of a shipping enterprise is exempt from tax under Sections 13A and 13E of the Income Tax Act 1947.

 9. Gain on the sale of a foreign ship used for prescribed purpose;

-10. Gain on the assignment of rights under a contract for the construction of a ship for a prescribed purpose.
-At the time of the assignment, the ship is intended to be a foreign ship to be used for that or any other prescribed purpose;
+10. Gain on the assignment of rights under a contract for the construction of a ship for a prescribed purpose that, at the time of the assignment, is intended to be a foreign ship to be used for that or any other prescribed purpose;

 11. Gain from the sale of 100% issued ordinary shares in a Special Purpose Company (‘SPC’) of the approved AISE where at the time of the sale of the shares, the SPC: